 Ordering a new evaluation by a second certified employee who shall be a trained evaluator.

-The chairperson of the Panel shall present the Panel’s decision to the evaluatee, evaluator, and the Superintendent within ten (10) calendar days from the date the appeal is filed.
+The chairperson of the Panel shall present the Panel’s decision to the evaluatee, evaluator, and the Superintendent within fifteen (15) working days from the date the appeal is filed.

 The Superintendent may take appropriate action consistent with the Panel’s decision.